 When they land outside Hue, Joker and Rafterman meet and talk to a lieutenant, Touchdown (Ed O'Ross

 ).
 He tells Joker, who is looking for his old friend Cowboy, that he's Cowboy's commanding officer.
 However, before Joker and Rafterman meet the squad, they follow up a rumor about Vietnamese civilians who are reported to have been executed by the Viet Cong.
 They go to the mass grave and find over 20 bodies in a mass grave that have been covered with lime.
 Joker talks to a lieutenant who confirms that the dead people were told by the Viet Cong they'd be "re-educated" at a public meeting and were killed when they arrived.
 As they wrap up their coverage, Joker is approached and lectured by a belligerent colonel (Bruce Boa

 ) who demands to know why Joker wears a peace symbol on his body armor when he also has the words 'Born to Kill' written on his helmet.
 Joker suggests it has to do with the "duality of Man" according to Jung.
 The cynical colonel doesn't believe him and tells him to "get with the program".

 ) takes command of the squad.
 The group goes into battle and quickly comes under enemy fire from a nearby building (which appears to be a building containing a blast-furnace among a ruined factory).
-Afterwards, the squad is interviewed by a touring combat news team, and they share their experiences and opinion of the war.
+Afterward, the squad is interviewed by a touring combat news team, and they share their experiences and opinion of the war.
 A little while later a South Vietnamese Army soldier and pimp (Tan Hung Francione

 ) with a prostitute (Leanne Hong